ilhan007/ui5con25-handson/docs/7_Use_ChatLoading.md

 <br>

-## 2. Use `ChatLoading`
+## 2. Show `ChatLoading` Between Messages

-Within our dummy application code, we can now use the `ChatLoading` component to fill the time between questions and answers:
+In your app code, you can now insert a `<my-chat-loading>` to simulate the delay before the assistant responds.

 ```html